Đổi Mới: Early reforms

 While Đổi Mới was officially introduced at the 6th National Congress of the Communist Party of Vietnam in 1986, the state had initiated reforms in the early 1980s.
 Specifically, in October and November 1978, cooperative leaders in the north were permitted to rent out fields to members during the winter as long as the latter produced winter crops collectively for required number of days and return the land in time for growing paddy in the spring.

 At the Six Party Plenum in August 1979, the Party allowed for the decentralization of economic decision making related to farming and introduced more incentives for production expansion.
 In 1980, Provincial governments were permitted to establish trading firms, breaking the monopoly of foreign trade by the central state in Vietnam.
 In 1981, agricultural reforms were introduced, which allowed farmland to be distributed to individual workers, individual management of a collective, and farmers could retain all production beyond their farming quota.
 These agricultural reforms contributed to the recovery of industrial output.
 Following these measures, price controls were removed from numerous consumer products to increase trade at real-market prices and ease shortages of them within the state trade system.

+However, facing these reforms, the Vietnamese government led by Lê Duẩn had a negative and opposing attitude.

 Creation of the socialist-oriented market economy

-Reforms in the 1990s
+Reforms

-The 6th National Congress of the Communist Party of Vietnam was convened on 15 December 1986 and lasted until 18 December.
+The 6th National Congress of the Communist Party of Vietnam under Nguyễn Văn Linh was convened on 15 December 1986 and lasted until 18 December.
 The Congress reaffirmed its commitment to the reform program of the 8th plenum of the 5th Central Committee, and issued five points;